bijubhai80/automation-portfolio/web-ui-framework/README.md

 # Web UI Framework
-Project: Web UI Automation
-Description: Build a test framework for a sample e-commerce site
+Goal: Build a scalable and maintainable test automation framework for a sample web application using:

-Tools: Selenium, Pytest, POM
+Selenium for browser automation
+Pytest for test execution and structure
+Page Object Model (POM) for maintainability
+Allure (optional) for reporting